 Average Weather in Lawton Oklahoma, United States

-In Lawton, the temperature typically varies from 31°F to 96°F over the course of the year, and is rarely below 19°F or above 104°F.
+In Lawton, the summers are hot, muggy, and mostly clear and the winters are chilly, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 31°F to 96°F and is rarely below 19°F or above 104°F.

 The hot season lasts for 3.4 months, from June 4 to September 16, with an average daily high temperature above 87°F. The hottest day of the year is July 23, with an average high of 96°F and low of 73°F.

 The cold season lasts for 3.0 months, from November 23 to February 24, with an average daily high temperature below 61°F. The coldest day of the year is January 4, with an average low of 31°F and high of 51°F.

 Average High and Low Temperature